Death toll from California mid-air collision rises to five

 “It appears it was a very violent crash, as you can tell by both aircraft being in multiple pieces,” Schuler said.

-The FAA and the NTSB will investigate what caused the crash, an FAA spokesman said.
+The FAA and the National Transportation Safety Board will investigate what caused the crash, an FAA spokesman said.
+(Reporting by Marty Graham; Editing by Daniel Wallis and Susan Heavey)